jostrm/azure-enterprise-scale-ml-usage/README.md

 It also provides an automation script to copy templates IaC automation variables and other templates for (DataOps, MLOps, GenAIOps)[https://github.com/jostrm/azure-enterprise-scale-ml/].
 (Read more)[which you can read more about here]<br>

-## AIFactory: Simple mode VS Advanced mode
+## Simple mode VS Advanced mode
 This repo is the *simple mode* to setup an AIFactory.
+This contains automation to:

-This repo, will automate the [full manual AIFactory setup process seen here](https://github.com/jostrm/azure-enterprise-scale-ml/blob/main/documentation/v2/10-19/13-setup-aifactory.md), estimated time effort 2h.
+- Automate the [full manual AIFactory setup process seen here](https://github.com/jostrm/azure-enterprise-scale-ml/blob/main/documentation/v2/10-19/13-setup-aifactory.md), estimated time effort 2h.

-This repo will also set default vaules for all 30 [AIFactory based parameters seen here](https://github.com/jostrm/azure-enterprise-scale-ml/blob/main/documentation/v2/10-19/13-parameters-ado.md), estimated time effort 1h.
+- Set default vaules for all 30 [AIFactory based parameters seen here](https://github.com/jostrm/azure-enterprise-scale-ml/blob/main/documentation/v2/10-19/13-parameters-ado.md), estimated time effort 1h.

 Leaving only a hand-full variables for you you to setup in [bootstrap.properties](./bootstrap.properties) in this repo.